eivra-sm/APM1110/SEC 1-FA 1 Group 3 - MERCADO, C; SINOCRUZ, A - FA1.md

 low-to-mid 80s.
 This shows that a large proportion of the students performed well in the Java Programming Examination.
 These facts may not be as clear in a histogram.
-Moreover, another significant advantage is its comparative analysis—back-to-back stem-and-leaf plots have the ability to show two datasets side by side, making comparison simple and easy to interpret.
+Moreover, another significant advantage is its comparative analysis---back-to-back stem-and-leaf plots have the ability to show two datasets side by side, making comparison simple and easy to interpret.
 For very large datasets, however, stem-and-leaf plots might get cluttered; hence, histograms are better for describing and